Skip to content

 4. Click the Execute X, Execute Y, or Execute Z button to probe a single axis, or Execute on All to probe all three axes, starting with Z.

-5. The origin in the Workpiece coordinate space should now be set to the corner of your workpiece.
+5. The origin in the workpiece coordinate space should now be set to the corner of your workpiece.

 Tool Length Probe